Kudaes/Eclipse/README.md

 }
 ```

-After that compile on `release` mode the project.
+After that compile the ProxyDll project on `release` mode.
 Then, we do the same to create the DLL that will intercept the calls to `advapi32.dll`:

 	C:\Path\To\ADPT\Generator\target\release> generator.exe -m proxy -p C:\Windows\System32\advapi32.dll -e EventWrite,EventWriteEx,EventWriteString,EventWriteTransfer